Welcome, School of Medicine Alums!

 Click here for information regarding sponsorship from the Alumni Board or to download an International Alumni Award application.

-A testimonial from Ruksana Rangwala BS ’10, ’15 who made the trip this past July:
+A testimonial from Ruksana Rangwala BS ’10, ’15 who traveled to Peru:

 “As a participant in the medical mission and the cataract surgery mission, I gained a tremendous amount of experience in organizing and managing an international traveling clinic, obtaining patient history, and providing care with the resources at hand.
 With a strong interest in global health, this mission provided me the opportunity to aid an underserved population and understand the difficulties faced in obtaining medical care.”

-Click here for more testimonials from alumni and students.
+Click here for more photos from International Missions.